 Do you want to connect with a like-minded cohort of creative problem-solvers in the AEC sector?

 If you answered "yes" to any of these questions, the Innovation Lab, organized by the Center for Innovation (formerly CIDCI), is for you!

 The Innovation Lab is an online training program that can strengthen your competitive advantage.
-Classes begin in June 2023, are self-paced and individuals are invited to participate in a live final presentation at the end of the session in November 2023.
+Classes begin in Spring, 2024, are self-paced and individuals are invited to participate in a live final presentation at the end of the session in December 2024.